LimeSurvey/LimeSurvey/README.md

 - ✅ **WCAG 2.0 compliance** 🌐💚

 ##  Installation
-⬇️ Stable Release: We recommend downloading the [latest stable version](https://community.limesurvey.org/downloads/) for optimal reliability and performance.
+⬇️ **Stable Release**: We recommend downloading the [latest stable version](https://community.limesurvey.org/downloads/) for optimal reliability and performance.

-⚠️ Repository:  You can also access the development repository.
-Be aware that it may contain experimental versions that are not fully tested and could have bugs.
+⚠️ **Repository**:  You can also access the development repository.
+Be aware that it may contain versions that are not fully tested.

 ## Requirements